awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-hive-existing-iam-role.md

-# Connecting Athena to a Hive Metastore Using an Existing IAM Execution Role<a name="connect-data-source-hive-existing-iam-role"></a>
+# Connecting Athena to a Hive metastore using an existing IAM execution role<a name="connect-data-source-hive-existing-iam-role"></a>

 To connect your external Hive metastore to Athena with a Lambda function that uses an existing IAM role, you can use Athena's reference implementation of the Athena connector for external Hive metastore\.

 The three major steps are as follows:

-1. **[Clone and Build](#connect-data-source-hive-existing-iam-role-clone-and-build-the-lambda-function)** – Clone the Athena reference implementation and build the JAR file that contains the Lambda function code\.
+1. **[Clone and build](#connect-data-source-hive-existing-iam-role-clone-and-build-the-lambda-function)** – Clone the Athena reference implementation and build the JAR file that contains the Lambda function code\.

 1. **[AWS Lambda console](#connect-data-source-hive-existing-iam-role-aws-lambda-console)** – In the AWS Lambda console, create a Lambda function, assign it an existing IAM execution role, and upload the function code that you generated\.

 1. **[Amazon Athena console](connect-data-source-hive-existing-lambda.md)** – In the Amazon Athena console, create a data source name that you can use to refer to your external Hive metastore in your Athena queries\.

 If you already have permissions to create a custom IAM role, you can use a simpler workflow that uses the Athena console and the AWS Serverless Application Repository to create and configure a Lambda function\.
-For more information, see [Connecting Athena to an Apache Hive Metastore](connect-to-data-source-hive-connecting-athena-to-an-apache-hive-metastore.md)\.
+For more information, see [Connecting Athena to an Apache Hive metastore](connect-to-data-source-hive-connecting-athena-to-an-apache-hive-metastore.md)\.

 ## Prerequisites<a name="connect-data-source-hive-existing-iam-role-prerequisites"></a>
 + Git must be installed on your system\.
 + You must have [Apache Maven](https://maven.apache.org/) installed\.
 + You have an IAM execution role that you can assign to the Lambda function\.
-For more information, see [Allow Lambda Function Access to External Hive Metastores](hive-metastore-iam-access-lambda.md)\.
+For more information, see [Allow Lambda function access to external Hive metastores](hive-metastore-iam-access-lambda.md)\.

-## Clone and Build the Lambda function<a name="connect-data-source-hive-existing-iam-role-clone-and-build-the-lambda-function"></a>
+## Clone and build the Lambda function<a name="connect-data-source-hive-existing-iam-role-clone-and-build-the-lambda-function"></a>

 The function code for the Athena reference implementation is a Maven project located on GitHub at [awslabs/aws\-athena\-hive\-metastore](https://github.com/awslabs/aws-athena-hive-metastore)\.
-For detailed information about the project, see the corresponding README file on GitHub or the [Reference Implementation](datastores-hive-reference-implementation.md) topic in this documentation\.
+For detailed information about the project, see the corresponding README file on GitHub or the [Reference implementation](datastores-hive-reference-implementation.md) topic in this documentation\.

 **To clone and build the Lambda function code**